Cloudify-PS/walle-service/walle-manage-cli/README.md

-Command line utility for managements of score server.
+Command line utility for managements of Walle server.